City Guides

 What to Order

-In addition to the original chip, they offer a spicy Kicker option and a sweet potato chip.
+In addition to the original chip, the brand offers a spicy Kicker option and a sweet potato chip.
+We recommend starting with the original, but make sure you try all the other flavors at some point to choose your favorite.

 Goat Eats chips are a great St. Louis food for a snack